jvermaas/vmd-packaging-instructions/README.md

 # Bonus Libraries and fpm

 There are optional libraries VMD uses to unlock specific features, principally those distributed by NVIDIA ([OptiX](https://developer.nvidia.com/designworks/optix/download)) and Intel ([ospray](https://www.ospray.org/downloads.html)) for ray-trace rendering.
+The APIs for these libraries change from time to time.
+While any OSPRay version in the 2.X branch should work (we've tested 2.8.0 and 2.4.0), OptiX is much pickier.
+VMD currently assumes the API from OptiX 6.5.0, which is under the "All older versions" button on the OptiX download page.

 Both Intel and NVIDIA have big scary legal teams that mean that it is important to pay closer attention to licenses.
 OSPRAY is under a permissive [Apache license](http://www.apache.org/licenses/LICENSE-2.0).
 OptiX has a different license, so we'll need to download that explicitly from NVIDIA.